 Violations and complaints must be reported to the board in writing, and the complaint with other supporting evidence must be notarized in accordance with O.C.G.A.
 43-15-25.
 Documents received will not be returned.
 The complaint must contain sufficient factual evidence to indicate a clear violation of the registration law.
 Accusing another person of a violation of the law is a serious matter; therefore, you should be certain that there is wrongdoing and not file a complaint just because you feel there may be a violation.
 The board is anxious to act on any complaint that is in fact one of its responsibilities; however, experience has shown that the public is not always aware of what is and what is not a legitimate responsibility of the board.
-Consequently, a majority of the complaints received simply do not lie within the jurisdiction of the law governing the practice of professional engineering and land surveying and the rules of the board, as well as a board-approved complaint form, are available upon request from the board office at (478) 207-1450 or may be downloaded on the Board website.
+Consequently, a majority of the complaints received simply do not lie within the jurisdiction of the board to settle because the board's powers are necessarily limited by law.
+Copies of the law governing the practice of professional engineering and land surveying and the rules of the board, as well as a board-approved complaint form, are available upon request from the board office at (478) 207-1450 or may be downloaded on the Board website.